bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 She drew her breath to calm herself down a bit.

-"I've lived 'ere in Hupperdook for th' past 18 years, lad.
+"I've lived 'ere in Hupperdook for th' past 18 years, Adri.
 This city consist mainly of gnomes, so most of 'em been calling me 'big girl', and 'tally', and the elfs, humans, and other-" she held her hands up as quoting "- 'normal sized' living here all say 'shorty' to me.
 But new folk comin' inta' our shop, and starts picking on your height as well...
-I ain't having it."
+I ain't having it.
+It's our place, and thereby our rules."

 At this point Adrex had kinda lost what was left of a good day.
 The mention of his height was really something he didn't feel like talking about.
 Compared to his parents, uncle, and brother, who all ranged between 6" to 6"5' feet tall, Adrex was but 5"5' himself, and it didn't seem like he would ever get higher -  something which really bugged him.

-His parents had said, that his egg had been mishandled when they fled by some of the authorities, and that might have done it, but that he shouldn't think too hard about it - he was 'way smarter than was taller', whatever that meant.
+His parents had said, that his egg had been mishandled when they fled by some of the authorities, and that might have done it, but that he shouldn't think too hard about it - he was 'way smarter than was taller'... whatever that meant.
 Those properties wasn't comparable.

 But he hadn't picked up, that the elf had mentioned the height differences.